ionut1993255/virtuoso-front-end/README.md

 Welcome to my "Virtuoso Synthesizer" app !!!

 This is a complex app which I'm using to sing different songs with different instruments and to record and save my own musical compositions.
-I created the UI design with HTML, CSS and JavaScript.
+I created the front-end with HTML, CSS and JavaScript.
+For the backend I created a RESTful API with the help of PHP and the Symfony framework.
+I made the connection to the MySQL database using the Doctrine library from Symfony.
+In this repository I put the detached front-end.

 Here you can see a small presentation of the project: